jbush001/NyuziProcessor/CONTRIBUTING.md

 	input scalar_t                cr_fault_handler,
    ```

-- All clocks are posedge triggered.
-No multicycle paths.
 - Instantiate srams using sram_1r1w and sram_2r1w
 - Use always_ff and always_comb to avoid inferred latches or sensitivity list bugs.
 - Signals often use the following suffixes: